-Doing yoga at home is a great way to keep in the swing of things between classes and can help take the stress out of your day whilst calming your mind.
+Doing yoga at home is a great way to keep in the swing of things between classes and can help take the stress and anxiety out of your day whilst calming your mind.
 There’s a lot of ways you can approach a home practice so try not to get overwhelmed at first.
 The key lies in establishing a routine that works around you and the level of yoga you’re aiming to maintain.
 Here’s some sound advice for anyone looking to start their own practice at home:

 There are lots of great reasons to practice at home, and it never hurts to keep these in the front of your mind to keep yourself motivated.
 Doing yoga at home will get your attention up as you focus on the yoga’s effects on your body where you may not have done so before in a class.
 Recognizing how you feel going into the practice will also help you get an idea of the yoga routine you can do that will best compliment your physical, mental and emotional needs at the time.
 You can do as much or as little as you like, so if you feel like indulging in a two-hour routine, go for it!
 You’ll start to notice you keep the gains between classes for a much longer time, and home and class practices will grow to complement each other over time.
 Pretty great for something you can do for free without leaving the house, right?